 A Japanese house is largely acclaimed for the use of natural materials, vernacular architecture, lack of ostentation, delicate proportions, and thoughtful blending of exterior and interior spaces.

 Japanese buildings were designed with a number of light sources in them.
-Japanese architects integrated traditional architecture elements such as internal courtyards, stepped spaces, terraces, backyard landscaped garden and walkways.
+Japanese architects integrated traditional architectural elements such as internal courtyards, stepped spaces, terraces, backyard landscaped gardens and walkways.

 A traditional Japanese house is known as a Minka in the architectural history of Japan.
 There are two types of Minka:

-Noka is a single story traditional farm house while machiya is a townhouse often with two floors in Japanese architecture.
-Noka is entered by an odo, a large wooden door that leads to a doma that is a floor of compacted earth equipped with a kamado that is a furnace like oven made of clay.
-It is mainly used for cooking and farming related activities.
-There is a raised floor in noka with an irori, a built-in hearth.
+Noka is a single-story traditional farmhouse while Machiya is a townhouse often with two floors in Japanese architecture.
+Noka is entered by an odo; a large wooden door that leads to a doma, which is a floor of compacted earth equipped with a kamado, that is a furnace-like oven made of clay.
+It is mainly used for cooking and farming-related activities.
+There is a raised floor in the noka with an irori; a built-in hearth.
 It is used by the family and guests.
 It also has sleeping spaces.

-Omoya, the main structure of a machiya, stands in front of an attached store known as a kura or a detached store called a zashiki.
-Doma is stretched from front to the back where there is a storehouse.
-Machiya often has another floor that is used for sleeping or store goods.
+Omoya, the main structure of a machiya, stands in front of an attached store known as a Kura or a detached store called a zashiki.
+The Doma is stretched from front to the back where there is a storehouse.
+A Machiya often has another floor that is used for sleeping or storing goods.

-The key idea in the design and construction of minka is the use of economical, cheap and locally available building materials.
-A traditional house of Japan is constructed from wood, clay, bamboo, grass and straw.
+The key idea in the design and construction of Minka is the use of economical, cheap, and locally available building materials.
+A traditional house in Japan is constructed from wood, clay, bamboo, grass, and straw.

-The skeletal structure of the walls, structural columns and roof is traditionally made from timber due to the abundance of wood and also because of its resistance against earthquakes, harsh climate and other natural disasters.
-Natural beauty of wood texture is kept exposed and not covered by paint.
-In other buildings, nails are avoided to fix wooden beams and columns in the structure, instead pieces are interlocked together by a method called tokyō.
+The skeletal structure of the walls, structural columns, and the roof is traditionally made from timber due to the abundance of wood and also because of its resistance to earthquakes, harsh climate, and other natural disasters.
+The natural beauty of wood texture is kept exposed and not covered by paint.
+In other buildings, nails are avoided to fix wooden beams and columns in the structure, instead, pieces are interlocked together by a method called tokyō.

 External walls are often finished with the use of clay and bamboo architecture.